botmakeradmin/botmakeradmin.github.io/docs/en/answers-formats.md

 # Bot's answers formats

 Hello!
-Here we'll learn what are the correct formats for each conversational element for all the platforms supported by BotMaker.
+Here we'll learn what are the correct formats for each conversational element for all the platforms supported by Botmaker.

 ## Texts
 - **Facebook Messenger and WebChat**: